camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

   a floating conflict stack that preserves every magnitude.
 Inferred two-sensor history has no Balance series.
 Normal stacks order Battery charge/discharge at zero, then Solar/Load, with any Balance residual at the outer tip.
-- **Power:** Solar, Load, Battery, and Balance live metrics.
+- **Power:** Solar and Load live metrics, plus Battery and Balance when Battery is mapped.
-- **Sensors:** raw per-sensor voltage/current/power and short trend charts.
+- **Sensors:** raw voltage/current/power and short trend charts for mapped logical sensors only.
 - **Settings:** nested configuration and diagnostics pages:
   - **Wi-Fi:** station scan/connect, station IP/RSSI, plus local AP control and its gateway IP;